lavague-ai/LaVague/docs/docs/learn/world-model.md

 ![world model examples](../../assets/world-model-examples.png)

-If we wanted to add knowledge to our World Model prompt template, we can do so with the `add_knowledge` method:
+If we wanted to add knowledge to our World Model prompt template, we can do so with the `add_knowledge` method, which allows us to add knowledge from a file:

 ```python
 extra_knowledge = """